Biography

 Eva does also find a contemporary approach by combining Anatolian music with free improvisation, but sometimes also completely turns to improvisation, as she improvises on the magnum opus of the Turkish composer Şevket Akıncı, the album Escher Chronicles.

 Eva has performed with musicians such as Sevket Akinci, Barkin Engin, and Saadet Türköz, and performed at Doek festival twice, in 2018 at the Amsterdam Bimhuis with Amagi, a project formed by Wolter Wierbos.
 She sang with the Hezarfen Ensemble at Borusan Music House in Istanbul, and performed at EYE Film Museum for the exhibition Shell Shock.
-She collaborated with the multidisciplinary studio Nohlab in various performances, in Istanbul but also in Paris at L’Atelier des Lumières as part of the Immersive Art Festival, that will take place on October 18th-24th.
+She collaborated with the multidisciplinary studio Nohlab in various performances, in Istanbul but also in Paris at L’Atelier des Lumières as part of the Immersive Art Festival, that took place on October 2019.